 “Sometimes we don’t give kids enough credit.
 It may take some time for kids who aren’t used to certain flavors or textures, but they can learn to accept new foods, even veggies that aren’t hidden at all,” she says.

 There’s nothing wrong with hiding veggies from time to time, and some Nurture Life meals do it too.
-Our Mac & Cheese with Cauliflower, for instance, hides pureed cauliflower in the cheesy sauce.
+Our Mac & Cheese with Hidden Butternut Squash, for instance, hides pureed butternut squash in the cheesy sauce.
 But most of our meals are about showcasing veggies and enhancing them with different sauces, seasonings and flavor combinations.

 3. Make “Grown-Up” Food Kid-Friendly